mcdemarco/the-new-kitchen-cookbook/salad/riceSalad.md

 Pine nuts or pecans are the best, but you can roast walnuts if that's all you have.

 You can add in some decorative rice like wild rice, though these usually take longer to cook.
-If you're feeling flush, use arborio rice as the base
+If you're feeling flush, use arborio rice as the base.

 Going in a different direction, feta is probably the best cheese, but you can add mozzarella and other Italian soft cheeses.